ARTIS talk also in English

 At ARTIS-Micropia, you can watch paramecia and fungi in action.
 With so many fascinating things passing before your eyes, you're bound to have questions.
 Ask them right away to the lab technicians during the 'Lab Talks'.
 Each month, this talk focuses on a new theme.

-This month, the lab technician talks about: The social life of microbes
+This month, the lab technician talks about: Hippos and microbes

 Practical information